-IMPORTANT: DO NOT attempt to service unit.
-(Contact your dealer for further information.)
+IMPORTANT: DO NOT attempt to service the unit.
+Contact your dealer for further information.

-- 1. If machine does not run: - a.
-Make sure emergency stop button on CONTROL PANEL is pulled out and start button is pressed. - b.
-Check manual reset button on CONTROL PANEL.
-Press to reset. - c.
-Check REMOTE CONTROL CORD for broken connections. - d.
-Check power cords for proper connection. - e.
-Check breakers inside CONTROL PANEL. - 2.
-Loud knocking sound: - a.
-UNPLUG power supply.
-Check machine agitators and airlock for foreign objects. - b.
-UNPLUG power supply.
-Check for misaligned sprockets or loose chain.
+1. If the machine does not run:

+- Make sure the emergency stop button on the CONTROL PANEL is pulled out and the start button is pressed. - Check the manual reset button on the CONTROL PANEL.
+Press to reset. - Check the REMOTE CONTROL CORD for broken connections. - Check the power cords for proper connection. - Check the breakers inside the CONTROL PANEL. - 2.
+If there is a loud knocking sound: - UNPLUG the power supply.
+Check the machine agitators and airlock for foreign objects. - UNPLUG the power supply.
+Check for misaligned sprockets or a loose chain.